tomcoso/calculator/README.md

     current.firstOperand = result (e.g '12') ;
     current.operator = new operator (e.g '-') ;        // if new operator is "=" then no value is assigned here
-    current.secondOperand = null    // awaits for second operand and once a new operator is input it assigns it here
+    current.secondOperand = null    // awaits for second operand and once a new operator is input it assigns it here where it is used in the operate() function

 Then each operand would be assigned to each property by adquiring the textContent of the display element on the UI, so the text content on the DOM acted as the input for the current object.

 The rest of the work was integrating the html and manipulating the DOM to make everything work together.
 The project is very easy to expand by adding expressions to the operate() function, the most problematic aspect of this would be updating the css and html to add the new buttons.
+It is also possible to add memory features by adding properties to the current object to store previous results or whole operations.